 - Residential parking expenses

 Occasionally, a domestic US business will choose to reimburse the employee for foreign living expenses.
 These are included as taxable income, but the foreign housing exclusion or deduction will be taken on your US Tax Return.

 Often, employees will be subject to taxation in their host country.
 Fortunately, though, US taxpayers who must pay taxes to a foreign country will be eligible to use a Foreign Tax Credit to offset their American expat taxes.
 This credit will reduce the employee’s taxes dollar for dollar, but note it cannot be used on income that has already been excluded by the FEIE or Foreign Housing Exclusion.

-Providing additional benefits to employees in the form of reimbursement will create additional taxable income for the employee.
+Providing additional benefits to employees during expat payroll in the form of reimbursement will create additional taxable income for the employee.
 Types of reimbursements include:

 - Relocation costs

 - Automobile allowance